Asabeneh/30-Days-Of-Python/29_Day_Building_API/29_building_API.md

 ### Retrieving data using get

-In this step, let's use dummy data and return it as a json.
+In this step, let us use dummy data and return it as a json.
 To return it as json, will use json module and Response module.

 ```py
 # let's import the flask